nschoe/nschoeslabs/articles/2016-05-26-Docker-Taming-the-Beast-Part-1.md

 ![](/images/warning.png "") Talking about layers with Docker without talking about _images_ and _containers_ would be a challenge, and a pretty useless one in my opinion.
 However, I'd like to avoid talking too much about Docker images and containers in this post, because the second article will be about them.
-So try to focus on the _meaning_ and not on the detail for this part.
-I hate articles that say "trust me" and obsure things, but in this case, I don't really have a choice, otherwise this article will grow in size.
+So try to focus on the _meaning_ and not on the details for this part.
+I hate articles that say "trust me" and obscure things, but in this case, I don't really have a choice, otherwise this article will grow in size.
 I _promise_ I'll talk _in details_ about images and containers in the next article, and I'll even clarify this notion of layers, but for the moment, focus on the notion behind it.

 If we want to present a truly isolated environment to our processes, we must hide the host filesystem from it and expose a clean, predictable one.